Updated: February 5, 2021

 - One 8-quart bucket of perlite

 Another area of consensus is that even the best garden soil is NOT a good media for starting seeds.
-Garden soil creates two problems for seed starters:
+Garden soil, a.k.a. field soil, creates two problems for seed starters:

 - Dampening off